Mjtlittle/Advent-of-Code-2020/README.md

 # 🎄 Advent of Code 2020 🎄
-My submissions for AoC 2020.
+My solutions for AoC 2020.
 This year done in Node.js

 ## Running
 Node.js is required to run the solutions.
 I am personally using `yarn` but that is optional.
 To build the project run: